material-components/material-components-android/docs/components/TopAppBar.md

 ### Making top app bars accessible

-Android's top app bar component APIs provide support for the navigation icon, action items, overflow menu and more for informing the user as to what each action performs.
+Android's top app bar component APIs provide support for the navigation icon, action items, overflow menu and more, to inform the user what each action performs.
 While optional, their use is strongly encouraged.

 #### Content descriptions

-When using icons for navigation icons, action items and other elements of top app bars, you should set a content description on them so that screen readers like TalkBack are able to announce their purpose or action, if any.
+When using icons for navigation, action items and other elements of top app bars, you should set a content description for them so that screen readers like TalkBack are able to announce their purpose or action.

 For an overall content description of the top app bar, set an `android:contentDescription` or use the `setContentDescription` method on the